Updated: Dec 18th, 2020

 As you think about boosting good nutrients, you can also think about limiting the bad ones.

 - Choose lean meats and fish instead of fatty cuts.

 - Swap olive oil, avocados, and nut butters for butter, shortening, and lard.

 - Take fruit instead of baked goods or ice cream for a sweet treat.

 - Look for whole grain versions instead of opting for refined cereal and white bread, pasta, and rice.

-The Dietary Approaches to Stop Hypertension, or DASH, diet is a meal plan that can help you get more of the blood pressure-lowering nutrients and less of the blood pressure-raising villains.
+The Dietary Approaches to Stop Hypertension, or DASH, from the CDC is a meal plan that can help you get more of the blood pressure-lowering nutrients and less of the blood pressure-raising villains.
 A clinical trial found that the DASH diet can lower blood pressure within weeks.